How to buy an investment property as a first-time home buyer in Canada

 Related: Mortgage amortization: Should you go long or short?

-Doing your market research before selecting your location for your investment property
+Do your market research before selecting your location for your investment property

-Canada's real estate market is diverse, with variations in property values and rental demand across different provinces and cities.
-Investors look for regions with strong rental markets, steady population and job growth, potential for property appreciation, and other positive economic indicators.
-They also consider factors such as prices, neighbourhood shops and infrastructure, crime and safety rates, revitalization programs and local government investments, and school ratings.
+Canada’s real estate market remains diverse in 2025, with property values and rental demand varying widely across provinces and cities.
+Investors continue to look for regions with strong rental markets, steady population and job growth, potential for property appreciation, and other positive economic indicators.

 Strategizing your investment: long-term buys or short-term flips